nightscout/AndroidAPS/README-Combo.md

   tool), 50 (below low threshold) and 0 if the reservoir is empty.
   Furthermore, no history (from the My Data menu) is read unless absolutely required.
-  Reading all pump data can be forced through the Combo tab (long press "TDDS"), to "import" events that happend solely on the pump, but that code has been tested less and may trigger the bug, so it's strongly recommended to stick to the usage scenario of controlling the pump solely through AAPS.
+  Reading all pump data can be forced through the Combo tab (long press "TDDS"), to "import" events that happened solely on the pump, but that code has been tested less and may trigger the bug, so it's strongly recommended to stick to the usage scenario of controlling the pump solely through AAPS.
   Checking history, reservoir level etc on the pump causes no issues but should be avoided